-- (a) The initial Term of this Franchise Agreement shall commence on July 1, 2023 and expire on June 30, 2038.
-The Term of this Franchise Agreement may be extended for three (3) additional years on July 1, 2038 at the County's sole option.
-Should the County desire to extend the term, the County shall give the Grantee written notice of extension no later than three (3) years prior to the initial termination date of June 30, 2038 (June 30, 2035).
-Should the County choose not to extend the Term, this Franchise Agreement shall remain in effect for the balance of the Term then outstanding. - Transition to Next Company.
-Prior to, and at the end of, the Term, or in the event (1) this Franchise Agreement is terminated by either party, or for cause prior to the end of the Term, Grantee shall cooperate fully with County, and any subsequent Solid Waste enterprise the County designates, to ensure a smooth transition of services.
+- (a) The initial Term of this Franchise Agreement shall commence on July 1, 2023 and expire on June 30, 2031.
+Thereafter, beginning on July 1, 2024, and on each July 1 anniversary date thereafter, the Term of this Franchise Agreement will be extended automatically for one (1) additional year, so as to have a rolling term of eight (8) years.
+Should either party desire that said automatic renewal and extension provision be terminated, such party shall give the other written notice of nonrenewal no later than sixty (60) days prior to the automatic renewal date.
+Any such notice, properly given, shall serve to terminate the automatic one (1) year renewal and extension provision only, and this Franchise Agreement shall remain in effect for the balance of the Term then outstanding.
+In the event that either party exercises its right to terminate the automatic renewal and extension provision under this paragraph, the Grantee and the County may subsequently reinstate the automatic renewal and extension provision by mutual written agreement prior to the initial termination date. - (1) Transition to Next Company.
+Prior to, and at the end of, the Term, or in the event this Franchise Agreement is terminated by either party, or for cause prior to the end of the Term, Grantee shall cooperate fully with County, and any subsequent Solid Waste enterprise the County designates, to ensure a smooth transition of services.
 Grantee's cooperation shall include, but not be limited to, providing both the Director and subsequent Solid Waste enterprise with route lists, billing information, lists of gate or other access codes, and information needed for entry to service areas, Container placement areas by address, levels of service including any special needs or services required by each location, and other operating records needed to service all premises covered by this Franchise Agreement.
-In recognition of the Subscriber's inherent difficulty or inability to store two sets of Containers.
-Grantee shall remove its Containers in coordination with the distribution of Containers by the incoming service provider.
+In recognition of the Subscriber's inherent difficulty or inability to store two sets of Containers, Grantee shall remove its Containers in coordination with the distribution of Containers by the incoming service provider.
 Grantee shall cooperate with the County and incoming service provider in agreeing to the timing of Container removal; if Grantee and the County cannot agree on a phase-out schedule and Grantee does not remove Containers in a timely manner that requires Subscribers to store two (2) Containers, County, incoming service provider, or another entity may remove Grantee's Containers and seek cost reimbursement from Grantee through Security or other means.
 The failure to cooperate with County following termination shall be conclusively presumed to be grounds for specific performance of this covenant and/or other equitable relief necessary to enforce this covenant.